I'm an Integrative Counsellor who counsels over 18s in person in Wiltshire (near Devizes) or throughout the UK online.

 Diploma in Integrative Counselling

-Online and Telephone Counselling Workshop
+Online and Telephone Counselling trained

 Supporting Clients Experiencing Domestic Abuse

-Sexuality and Gender Awareness: Working with clients who identify as LGBTQ+
+Sexuality and Gender Awareness: Working with Clients who Identify as LGBTQ+

 Exploring White Privilege